Summary

 Dear Friends:

 Our museum is located in the original library of the school, now called The Carver Center.
-We are administered by the all-volunteer History Committee of the GWCRHSAA (members listed below) who now serve as our board of directors.
+We are administered by a 10-member Board of Directors.
 Since 2016, they have contracted with a curator who helps to execute our mission through exhibit preparation and marketing.

 OUR ADMINISTRATION

-The members of the museum's governing board are: Dr. Hortense Hinton-Jackson (President); Alan G. Johnson (Vice President); Jane C. Pollard (Secretary); Charlotte B. Carpenter (Treasurer); Marlene G. Ware (Social Media Coordinator); J. Hubert Jackson; Charles C. Jameson; William H. Lewis; Myra C. Williams; and Rev. Frank D. Lewis, Sr. (Chair, GWCRHSAA, ex officio).
+The members of the museum's governing board are: Dr. Hortense Hinton-Jackson (President); Jane C. Pollard (Secretary); Charlotte B. Carpenter (Treasurer); Marlene G. Ware; Charles C. Jameson; William H. Lewis; Brenda Price; Ruth Irving Carroll; Bettie Turner; and Denise Turner.

 Our curator is Ms. Terry Miller.